Dynamical Methods for Target Control of Biological Networks: Introduction

 Understanding the influence that individual elements have on other elements in a complex dynamical system is essential for the prediction and control of the system's behavior.
 Such a notion of influence is studied broadly on Boolean networks.
 Examples include studies concerning perturbations~\cite{kauffman1993origins,kauffman2004proposal,serra2004genetic,ramo2006perturbation}, causal inference~\cite{klamt2006methodology,saez2007logical,samaga2010computing,wang2011elementary,marques2013canalization,zanudo2015cell}, and control~\cite{ghanbarnejad2012impact,fiedler2013dynamics,mochizuki2013dynamics,zanudo2017structure}.

-Some papers focus on the effects that pinning specific variables to invariant values has on the rest of the system's dynamics without having knowledge of the exact configuration that the system is in~\cite{samaga2010computing,zanudo2017structure,yang2018target,parmer2022influence,parmer2023dynamical}.
+Some papers focus on the effects that pinning specific variables to invariant values has on the rest of the system's dynamics without having knowledge of the exact configuration that the system is in~\cite{samaga2010computing,zanudo2017structure,yang2018target,parmer2022influence,parmer2023dynamical, 9528951, 9505627}.
 Pinning a set of seed nodes may drive other nodes to deterministic long-term dynamical states.
 This set of controlled nodes is named as the domain of influence of the seed set~\cite{yang2018target}.
 The identification of domains of influence is useful in target control, whereby partial knowledge of a system's state can be used to infer the state of an uncontrolled, target set of variables, e.g., driving a cancer cell towards an apoptotic state.
 Unfortunately, the exact determination of the domain of influence of a seed set is a computationally infeasible task because of the exponentially large number of configurations that a Boolean network can assume.

 Some approximate methods exist in the literature.
 These include graph-theoretic models such as the logical interaction hypergraph (LIH) \cite{klamt2006methodology}, the expanded network \cite{wang2011elementary}, and the dynamics canalization map (DCM) \cite{marques2013canalization}.
-The three methods above provide static graphs that represent the dynamics of a Boolean network (Fig. \ref{fig:GRN_representations}a-b).
+The three methods above provide static graphs that represent the dynamics of a Boolean network.
 Specifically, the LIH represents a Boolean network as a signed directed hypergraph by adding signs to each interaction and hyperarcs to represent logical AND relationships.
 The expanded network uses composite nodes to represent AND relationships and complementary nodes to represent variable negation for interactions involving NOT operations (Fig. \ref{fig:GRN_representations}c).
-Finally, the DCM uses s-unit nodes to represent all possible states of a Boolean network and thresholds (t-unit nodes) to represent AND and OR relationships present in a node's redescribed look-up table (LUT, Fig. \ref{fig:GRN_representations}d).
+Finally, the DCM is a threshold network built from the minimized version of Boolean functions using Blake's canonical form \cite{blake1937canonical}, which uses s-unit nodes to represent both states of each Boolean variable and thresholds (t-unit nodes) to represent AND and OR relationships present in a node's redescribed look-up table (LUT, Fig. \ref{fig:GRN_representations}d).